An exotic deformation of the hyperbolic space: Classification of non-elementary actions

 We will need the following information about $\pi_{0}$: \begin{lemma} The space is $1$-dimensional, generated by the cohomology class of the cocycle defined by

 \end{lemma}

-Notice that $\widetilde{c}$ ranges indeed in square-summable function classes: the condition $t>0$ ensures the integrability in a neighbourhood of infinity and the condition $t<1$ ensures the integrability in a neighbourhood of the origin.
+Notice that $\widetilde{u}$ ranges indeed in square-summable function classes: the condition $t>0$ ensures the integrability in a neighborhood of infinity and the condition $t<1$ ensures the integrability in a neighborhood of the origin.